 Does that have you looking forward to summer yet?
 Me too!

-There are so many reasons why I enjoy the warmer days of the year, but with the summer season coinciding with Strawberry Season, my preference is definitely swayed.
+There are so many reasons why I enjoy the warmer days of the year, but with the summer season coinciding with the strawberry season, my preference is definitely swayed.
 There is nothing like freshly picked ripe berries!
-The scent and flavor of when the berry’s time off the vine can be counted in minutes or hours (definitely no more than a day or so) is incomparable and indescribable.
+The scent and flavor of when the berry’s time off the vine can be counted in minutes or hours (definitely no more than a day or so) are incomparable and indescribable.
 I never even knew I liked berries until I had them ripe & fresh!

 As in, when Strawberry Shortcake was served I would always generously slather my biscuit with butter and dollop it with a bit of whipped cream (ok, more than a bit…) and “No, thank you,” the strawberries.

 To do so now is unthinkable.
 Summer isn’t even possible without Strawberry Shortcake… loaded with fresh, macerated berries.
 Sometimes, though, the day or celebration calls for something even more special than Shortcake.